daniel-vera-g/obsidian-config/README.md

 ## Usage

-Copy the `.obsidian` to your vault and adapt configs as needed and have fun.
+Copy the `.obsidian` to your vault, adapt configs as needed and have fun.

 ## Features